NoahBae/Percolation/README.md

 ## Percolation Stats:

-Model: To estimate the percolation threshold, consider the following computational experiment:

-Initialize all sites to be blocked.
-Repeat the following until the system percolates:
-Choose a site (row i, column j) uniformly at random among all blocked sites.
-Open the site (row i, column j).
-The fraction of sites that are opened when the system percolates provides an estimate of the percolation threshold.
-For example, if sites are opened in a 20-by-20 lattice, then our estimate of the percolation threshold is 204/400 = 0.51 because the system percolates when the 204th site is opened.
+To determine an approximate percolation threshold, a model for a system that has all sites initially blocked is initialized.
+The percolation threshold determination is approximated by determining, uniformly at random among all blocked sites, a site that will be opened (corresponding parameters to PercolationStats API is shown below - row i, column j) and the fractions of sites that are opened.
+The method described above will provide an estimationg of the ppercolation threshold.

 ## API:
 ```